What Is Brand Equity?

 The next question becomes: where does brand equity come from?

-As an ambitious business owner, you'll want to know which levers to pull to build your brand's value.
+Business owners need to understand how to build their brand's value.
 Fortunately, several pathways can lead to stronger brand equity.
 Let's explore each one through the lens of successful brands that have mastered these elements.

 Costa Coffee is a brilliant example here.
 When people think of Costa, they often think of comfortable chairs, friendly baristas, and that familiar red cup.
 These positive associations didn't happen by accident - they were carefully built over time.